khartinger/RCC5V/info/con_NEM908/README.md

 The electrical connection of model railroad modules can be made according to [NEM 908D](https://www.morop.eu/downloads/nem/de/nem908D_d.pdf), for example.
 A distinction is made between the wiring and the electrical meaning of the lines.

 # Wiring
 Connectors of type SUB D 25 (to DIN 41652) are used for the connection.
 Cables have sockets at both ends and modules have plugs at both ends.
-To simplify wiring, both the cables and the plugs in the modules are crossed out, i.e. pin 1 is connected to pin 13, pin 3 to pin 11 etc. up to pin 6 to pin 8 and pin 7 to pin 7 (pin 2 and pin 12 [for center conductor systems] - as well as all pins 14 to 25 are not connected).
+To simplify __mechanical__ wiring, both the cables and the plugs in the modules are crossed out, i.e. pin 1 is connected to pin 13, pin 3 to pin 11 etc. up to pin 6 to pin 8 and pin 7 to pin 7 (pin 2 and pin 12 [for center conductor systems] - as well as all pins 14 to 25 are not connected).
+This means that the cables are connected directly from one plug to the other plug, which is rotated by 180°.
 A 10-pole cable (cross-section of the cable cores/strands min.
 1 mm²) is therefore sufficient as a connecting cable for the two-rail system.

 # Electrical meaning of the lines